Power as strength, empathy as weakness

 Were you ever taught that being “strong” meant never needing anyone?

+That wasn’t strength.
 That was dominance—disguised as maturity.

 It defines power as superiority, not connection.
 It trains us to see empathy as weakness and disagreement as defiance.
 And it teaches that winning matters more than listening.